dmitrysharkov/hexa-ruby/README.md

     end
   end

-  export # export here is overloaded. it will
+  seal # export here is overloaded. it will
 end
 ```
 ### Pipeline blocks